100 Notable alumni of

 -

 David Alan Nicholls is a British novelist and screenwriter.
-Initially an actor after graduating college, he became a screenwriter, notably creating Rescue Me and adaptations of novels, plays, and memoirs.
+Initially an actor after graduating from college, he became a screenwriter, notably creating the television series Rescue Me (2002) and adaptations of novels, plays, and memoirs.
 He is the author of six novels.

 -